xvoidee/nvi/README.md

 * basic knowledge of Linux
 * basic knowledge of Vi/Vim/Neovim (at least how to quit)
-* required packages: python3, python3-pip, zlib1g-dev, libtinfo-dev
+* required packages: python3, python3-pip, zlib1g-dev, libtinfo-dev, curl
 * G++-8 to build language server (G++-7 will work as well)
 * custom patched NerdFont for fancy icons